nrakochy/personal_records_accessor/README.md

 Otherwise, `rackup` will work, but this will not use the concurrency awesome sauce of Puma.

 ## Api
-This app uses the Grape Api(http://intridea.github.io/grape/), which is a “an opinionated micro-framework for creating REST-like APIs in Ruby.”
+This app uses the [Grape Api](http://intridea.github.io/grape/), which is a “an opinionated micro-framework for creating REST-like APIs in Ruby.”

 For this project, you can use the following HTTP requests: